-Here’s an example showing the connections view in Gig Performer of a possible layout which of course you can easily modify or recreate to suit.
-(You can click on these images to see a full-size view)
+Here’s an example showing the Wiring view in Gig Performer of a possible layout which of course you can easily modify or recreate to suit (you can click on these images to see a full-size view):

 Notice that a mono input from your audio interface is being passed through a mono-to-stereo attenuator and then on to various plugins.
 Near the bottom is a gain control representing your final output and the audio is then being sent to your audio interface for monitoring as well as to the MRecorder plugin.
 Double-clicking to open that plugin, you can set the location to where you want your output to be saved (as WAV files) and then click the RECORD and/or PAUSE buttons on that plugin as needed to capture your performance.

 Of course, if you’ve got a MIDI pedalboard you can also create a front panel view in Gig Performer with buttons that will control the MRecorder and then “press” those buttons from your MIDI pedalboard which of course makes it much easier as you don’t have to take your hands away from your guitar to control the recording process.

 Note: modern audio interfaces do come with the option to assign the main outs to different internal channels.
 Once done you can see the main outs coming in normally on selected internal channels.
 Learn more in this Community thread.

 For Gig Performer versions before v4.5 you can use Gig Performer’s input recording feature (click here to learn more).

 – Recording to wav from GP using Melda MRecord (Community thread)

 – How to combine guitar plugins to create a unique sound